Aishaabdi1/Movie-Database/README.md

 ## User Stories

-* As a user, I want to create a new database. done created a database called movies_db
+* As a user, I want to create a new database. done created a database called movies_db DONE

-* As a user, I want to store movie names and reviews in the database in two separate table. done
+* As a user, I want to store movie names and reviews in the database in two separate table.
+DONE

 * As a user, I want to see a list of all movies.
 DONE